 If you didn't have a proper root canal procedure to remove your tooth pulp (the center of the tooth where the nerves and blood vessels are), your crown could be putting pressure on a traumatized nerve.
 It's also possible you have an infection.

-If the dentist discovers an infection in the tooth beneath the crown, it may be necessary to perform a root canal procedure, which could require removal of the crown.
-In some instances, the dentist is able to drill an access hole in the crown and perform the root canal without removing and replacing the crown.
-This is a complex process but it may help to save on costs because often crowns can't be reused after removal.
+In either case, it may be necessary for your dental professional to perform a root canal, which could require the removal of the crown.
+In some instances, your dentist may be able to drill an access hole in the crown and perform the root canal without removing and replacing the crown.
+This is a complex process, but it may help save on costs because crowns often can't be reused after being removed.